gitmachtl/scripts/cardano/testnet/README.md

 Done.
 </details>

-## Claiming rewards on the Shelley blockchain
+## Claiming rewards on the blockchain

 I'am sure you wanna claim some of your rewards that you earned running your stakepool.
 So lets say you have rewards in your owner.staking address and you wanna claim it to the owner.payment address.